Anxiety and mental health resources

 - BCA (Berkshire College of Agriculture) – https://www.bca.ac.uk/student-information/support-safeguarding/additional-learning-support/

-- Reading College – https://reading.activatelearning.ac.uk/college-life/supporting-you/learners-with-learning-difficulties-and-or-disabilities/
+- Reading College – https://reading.activatelearning.ac.uk/college-life/learners-with-learning-difficulties-and-or-disabilities/

 - Newbury College – https://newbury-college.ac.uk/high-needs?highlight=WyJkaXNhYmlsaXRpZXMiXQ==